tarantool/doc/doc/2.1/reference/reference_sql/sql.rst

 .. code-block:: sql

-   -- the simplest form
+   -- the simplest form:
    UPDATE t SET column1 = 1;
-   -- with more than one assignment in the SET clause UPDATE t SET column1 = 1, column2 = 2;
+   -- with more than one assignment in the SET clause:
+   UPDATE t SET column1 = 1, column2 = 2;
-   -- with a WHERE clause
+   -- with a WHERE clause:
    UPDATE t SET column1 = 5 WHERE column2 = 6;

 Special cases: